ninjakx/TOI-news-notifier/README.md

 # TOI-news-notifier
-A simple code to scrap the TOI to fetch latest news and display it on desktop as a pop up message.
+A simple script to scrap the TOI to fetch latest news and display it on desktop as a pop up message.